Top Christmas in New York City Holiday Attractions

 New York City is packed with teachable moments and wonder.
 Take advantage of opportunities to be outdoors and energized.
 Why not visit two icons — the Empire State Building and the Statue of Liberty — for a chilly way to scratch them off your bucket list.

-Author Keith McCarthy’s cruise account encourages New Yorkers and visitors to “spend the day rekindling a sorely-tested faith in Democracy, touring Ellis Island’s National Museum of Immigration to uncover the truth about our mixed attitudes towards immigrants.”
-This winter, get up close to Lady Liberty on a Statue Cruises boat tour that includes stops at Liberty Island and Ellis Island.
+Author Keith McCarthy encourages New Yorkers and visitors to “spend the day rekindling a sorely-tested faith in Democracy” on a Statue of Liberty tour.
+This winter, get up close to Lady Liberty and also visit Ellis Island.
 A holiday time- and money-saving tip: Swing by Lady Liberty on a holiday-themed Circle Line round-the-island cruise or for more savings, the free Staten Island Ferry.

 Holiday Beauties in the Bronx

-Don’t miss “Holiday Lights” on select dates (Nov.
-17 to Jan.
-7, 2024) at the Bronx Zoo.
+Don’t miss “Holiday Lights” on select dates (mid-November to first weekend in January) at the Bronx Zoo.
 Roam among animal lantern safaris, ice-carving demonstrations, holiday treats, costumed characters, wildlife theater, stilt walkers and more.
-Capacity is limited so please book ahead.
+Capacity is limited; please book ahead and use the code HOLIDAYMAGIC to save 15% on checkout.

 Find #StarryLights in Dyker Heights and More in Brooklyn

 Brooklyn is known for many things.
 One of our favorite holiday activities is to explore the DUMBO area between the Manhattan and Brooklyn Bridges.
-Look for garlands at Grimaldi’s Pizza, a seasonal chill at Brooklyn Ice Cream and glittering lights in the trees outside the legendary River Cafe.
+(Join Dom’s terrific Made in Brooklyn Tour if you’re short on time!)
+Look for garlands at Roberta’s Pizza, a seasonal chill at Brooklyn Ice Cream and glittering lights in the trees outside the legendary River Cafe.
 From here, the lights of Manhattan reflected in the East River and those of the growing city of Brooklyn surrounding you will put you in the holiday spirit year round.

 Alternatively, head to the Brooklyn Botanic Garden for the reimagined fantasy of Lightscape.
 The stunning illumination is transplanted here from the originated at Kew Gardens outside London.
-Last year you could stroll among the illuminated trails full of distinctive artwork through the gardens.
 The Fire Garden and gorgeous Winter Cathedral are favorite spots for family Christmas cards.
+Over at Industry City, there’s a new IC Ice Skating Rink offering seasonal specials like Ten Dollar Thursdays and Après Ski VIP Lounge access.
+Don’t miss the Maker Holiday Fair and unique gift items at their holdiay markets.

 For an even bigger dose of holiday lights, join more than 100,000 annual visitors to view the amazing decorations in Dyker Heights, Brooklyn.
 Book a private bus tour, or take the R or N subway out to Brooklyn.
 Bundle up for a 15-minute walk through Brooklyn’s quiet neighborhoods.
 The action is along 10th through 13th Avenues between 81st and 86th Streets, near the Verrazano Narrows Bridge.
 Even if you drive or take a car service, get out and walk by the homes so you can appreciate the animatronics and lightshows.
 Please ask the kids to bring a few dollars to contribute to a local charity, as some homes take collections.